15 Things Most Women Don’t Realize About Domestic Violence

 You didn’t ask for this

 Abuse isn’t obvious.
 No one wears a sign that says they’re going to be an abuser.
 “I tell people all the time, we don’t get into these relationships because we want to be hurt.
 We got into them because someone was charming and convinced us that they’d care for and love us,” says Glenn, herself a survivor.
+Don’t miss these abusive relationship quotes from survivors and experts that will help you leave and heal.

 It’s easy to ignore a few early red flags